Kotlin/KEEP/notes/value-classes.md

 The `@JvmInline` annotation makes it explicit that something special with this class is going on in JVM, and it enables us to support non-annotated value class in the future Valhalla JVM by compiling them using the capabilities of the Project Valhalla.

 > The key design driver to naming the annotation `@JvmInline` was conceptual continuity for early adopters of Kotlin value/inline classes.
 This naming move is still risky, since it assumes that the corresponding Valhalla concept will indeed get named a “primitive class”.
-If Valhalla matures to a release with “inline class” naming then we’ll have to deprecate Kotlin `@JvmInline` annotation and find another name for it to avoid confusion with a stable Valhalla JVM release.
+If Valhalla matures to a release with “inline class” naming, then we’ll have to deprecate Kotlin `@JvmInline` annotation and find another name for it to avoid confusion with a stable Valhalla JVM release.

 Why not the reverse?
 Why not a use a plain value class now, and add some `@Valhalla` value class in the future?
 The answer is that, so far, Valhalla promises to be the right way to implement value classes on JVM and Kotlin’s key design principle in choosing defaults is such that “the right thing”, the thing that developers will be using most of the time, should correspond to the shorter code.
 Ultimately, with the Project Valhalla, it will be the right thing to compile a default (non-annotated) value class with Valhalla, so it means that we must require an annotation now, with pre-Valhalla value classes, to avoid breaking changes for stable Kotlin libraries in the future.